My Father's Active Retirement and Why I Plan to Follow in His Footsteps

 In 2001 my parents, now in their 80s, moved on to another stage of life — to an assisted living complex in San Jose, close to my brother.
 Although they both lived for a few more years after that, they were in markedly different states of health.
 My mother spent her final years in a wheelchair; she no longer had the strength to walk.
 And her memory was mush.
 (Am I wrong to put some blame on All My Children and The Days of Our Lives?)
 Just months before my father died of natural, age-related causes, he was still driving his pickup and hauling groceries.
 Until his dying breath, he was as mentally sharp as he’d always been.

 Now that I’m in my 60s, my turn to retire is approaching — quicker than I can believe.
 And I already know how I will approach my golden years.
 I won't take old age lying down.
 Instead, I’m going to follow my father's example.
-I will to do everything I can to stay as active as possible and, should I encounter a tarantula, I'll try not to scream.
+I will to do everything I can to stay as active as possible.